Gene Hackman is an acting legend—but his time in Hollywood was full of scandal, feuds, and bitter drama, right up until his tragic end.

 Even when he was on top, Hackman couldn’t shake the idea that he was second fiddle—and this almost became a self-fulfilling prophecy.
 When he made The Conversation with Francis Ford Coppola in 1974, one of his favorite pieces of work, he found out Coppola had wanted Marlon Brando first.

-Instead of, you know, accepting that everybody wants Brando first, Hackman did his usual thing and let it fuel his performance with barely bottled frustration.
+Instead of accepting that everybody wants Brando first, Hackman let it fuel his performance with barely bottled frustration, and it took him to another incredible performance.
 But this negative engine he ran on was bound to explode sometime.
-It was already causing big trouble.

 19. He Squandered His Money